Fatima Masumeh Shrine: Modern

 From 1795–1796, Fath-Ali Shah Qajar converted two Safavid sahn or courtyards into one large courtyard and, in 1803, fixed the golden dome.
 In 1883, Amin al-Sultan added the new sahn e-jadid or "New Court" to the Shrine complex.

 During Ayatollah Khomeini's 1979 Iranian Revolution, Qom was named "the birthplace" of this movement.
 Khomeini studied in Qom and lived there at the beginning and end of the Revolution.
 Aspects of the culture of Qom, including the Shrine of Fatima Masumeh, were used to unite the Iranian people over significant historical and mythical events.
 Khomeini used images of the Shrine of Fatima Masumeh in posters, money, and stamps created during the Revolution.
 Khomeini also constructed an addition to the Shrine of Fatima Masumeh and added more space for pilgrims.
-In addition, the tomb of Ayatollah Khomeini utilizes architectural elements that are similar to Fatima Masumeh's Shrine, such as the golden dome.
-See Mausoleum of Khomeini.
+In addition, the Mausoleum of Ruhollah Khomeini utilizes architectural elements that are similar to Fatima Masumeh's Shrine, such as the golden dome.